joanalnu/ZTF_api/deprecated/README.md

-# ZTF_API
+# ZTF API
-API to access ZTF (Zwicky Transient Facility) data.
-This is an API which aims to provide an easier access to the ZTF photometry database.
-It is faster and perfect for large lists and typing errors will be avoided by using it.
+API to access ZTF data: This is an API which aims to provide an easier access to the ZTF photometry database.
+It is faster and typing errors will be avoided by using this code.

 [![repo](https://img.shields.io/badge/GitHub-joanalnu%2FZTF_api-blue.svg?style=flat)](https://github.com/joanalnu/ZTF_api)
 [![license](http://img.shields.io/badge/license-MIT-blue.svg?style=flat)](https://github.com/joanalnu/ZTF_api/LICENSE)